Counseling for Men

 Yes, You Can Handle the Truth

-To make matters worse, men not only are ignored in their pain, it has become more acceptable to stigmatize, overgeneralize and collectively blame men, as a singular identified birth group, as solely responsible for perceived injustices in overall human history, and scapegoats for the ills of society.
+It remains common that men’s emotional pain is simply either culturally unrecognizable or culturally taboo, despite societal encouragement for men to ‘be more vulnerable’ just take a look at the representation of men, boys and especially fathers in entertainment, advertising, film, television and news programming.
+As men are ignored in their pain, it has become more acceptable to stigmatize, overgeneralize and collectively blame men, as a singular identified birth group, as solely responsible for perceived injustices in overall human history, and scapegoats for the ills of society.

 Measuring Men: How Masculine are You?